zdravkov/kendo-docs/api/web/treeview.md

 #### Returns

-`Element` The selected node of a TreeView.
+`jQuery` The selected node of a TreeView.

 ### setDataSource